X-Plane for Windows/Mac/Linux Demo

-For all of the nice features and ticked boxes that FSX in particular brings to the table for Microsoft, it simply cannot get near X-Plane for realism.
+For all of the nice features and ticked boxes that FSX, in particular, brings to the table for Microsoft, it simply cannot get near X-Plane for realism.

 Built for Accuracy

 For a start, X-Plane uses a flight dynamics engine that is more complex than the meaning of life.
 It’s a difficult one to work with and can leave you really confused at first.

 Try Before you Buy

 This demo product gives you access to the same features as the real thing, except you can only get fifteen minutes of flight before having to start again.
 This can be a bit frustrating but will give you enough time to take off and see the world around you in all of its glory.

 Education is Rewarded

 Whilst FSX is absolutely spot on, this uses a different style entirely that makes customizing and improving your aircraft a lot easier.
 In my opinion, this is an aircraft simulator that is built for modders and those who love to experiment rather than a plug-and-play flight simulator that aviation fans can boot up and start having fun with on the same day.

 It’s got a fairly significant learning curve but getting through this is very much beneficial to you.
 Start to get used to the buttons and the way that your aircraft reacts to your commands, and you’ll have one of the most innovative and enjoyable aircraft simulation tools in the world to pick from.

 If you fancy a change up from FSX, then there is no better alternative to try out than X-Plane.

 Most of the freeware add-on aircraft and scenery packages in our file library come with easy installation instructions which you can read above in the file description.
-For further installation help, please see our installation help page here or view the README file contained within the file.
+For further installation help, please see our Flight School for our full range of tutorials or view the README file contained within the download.